Haskell creates fast, safe software.

 Here's a selection of our projects and products built with, for and about Haskell.

 We use Haskell to power the REST/JSON API behind our commenting service, Carnival.
 Using only a pair of Heroku dynos, it responds to requests instantly without resorting to caching or other performance tricks.
 When performance peaks, Haskell doesn't bat an eye.
-Since it was deployed almost 2 years ago, we have only discovered one bug in the Haskell code.See Carnival in Action
+Since it was deployed over 3 years ago, we have only discovered one bug in the Haskell code.See Carnival in Action

 Fast, Working Parsing